-The Young Clergy Women Project is led by a wonderful board of 21 excellent women.
-We are here to serve you!
+Young Clergy Women International is led by a wonderful board of 21 excellent women.

-Kelly Boubel Shriver serves as the Pastor of Emmanuel Presbyterian Church in West Linn, OR, a southern suburb of Portland.
+Kelly Boubel Shriver serves as the Pastor of Emmanuel Presbyterian Church in West Linn, Oregon, a southern suburb of Portland.
 She is a graduate of Princeton Seminary, with a focus in Women’s Studies, and has served churches in Washington, New Jersey, and Michigan.
 Kelly and her husband, John, keep themselves busy caring for their three sons, Enoch, Moses, and Jonah, and a dog, Bristol.
 Her greatest ambition is to own a flock of goats and a small artisan goat creamery.
 She would call it “Reverend Goat Farms.”
 When not corralling one of her many (real or imaginary) creatures, Kelly loves to quilt, bake, read, and watch Masterpiece Mystery and The Great British Bake-Off.

 Austin Shelley is a native of South Carolina and a graduate of Columbia College.
 She attended Princeton Theological Seminary and was ordained in the Presbyterian Church (USA) in 2012.
 Before attending seminary, Austin taught art, Spanish, and Latin to middle and high school students and served as Director of Youth Ministries at her home church.
-She now serves as the Associate Minister for Christian Education at The Presbyterian Church of Chestnut Hill in Philadelphia.
+She now serves as the Associate Minister for Christian Education at The Presbyterian Church of Chestnut Hill in Philadelphia, Pennsylvania.
 Austin is married to Mark who makes the perfect sweet tea.
 Together they parent three mostly wonderful children and eat Fruit Loops for dessert after the kids are in bed.

-Emily M. Brown is an ordained minister in the United Church of Christ, currently serving as Associate Pastor of Broadway UCC in New York City.
+Emily M. Brown is an ordained minister in the United Church of Christ, currently serving as Associate Pastor of Broadway UCC in New York City, New York.
 She is a graduate of Union Theological Seminary in New York, as well as Harvard College.
 Her family includes her husband Bailes, stepson Ben, and son Abel.
 She enjoys Zumba, reading young adult dystopian novels, and exploring the city’s many bakeries.
 She makes excellent meatballs, and blogs intermittently at www.feministpastor.blogspot.com.

-Sarah Hooker is pastor at First Presbyterian Church in Delhi, NY, a cozy farming community in the Catskill Mountains.
+Sarah Hooker is pastor at First Presbyterian Church in Delhi, New York, a cozy farming community in the Catskill Mountains.
 She earned a BA from Macalester College and a MDiv from Columbia Theological Seminary.
 Her passions in ministry are pastoral care, mission, and being involved in the greater church.
 Sarah and her husband Chris keep busy with their ever-inquisitive son, enjoying traveling, hiking, and biking, throwing stones in the many local creeks, and cooking together.

 TYCWP Board Members

-Elizabeth Grasham is the Solo Pastor of Heights Christian Church (Disciples of Christ) in Houston, TX.
+Elizabeth Grasham is the Solo Pastor of Heights Christian Church (Disciples of Christ) in Houston, Texas.
 She is a graduate from George W. Truett Theological Seminary at Baylor University and was ordained into the Christian Church (Disciples of Christ) in 2009.
 Elizabeth is married to Gene, mother to Gareth, and stepmother to Roman and Odin.
 Elizabeth loves preaching and teaching, and has very firm opinions about the Star Trek vs. Star Wars debate.
 She is always willing to talk to you about Dungeons and Dragons, if you’re interested.
 Elizabeth draws on her son’s lunch napkins (instagram: @elizabethlgr) and blogs at elizabethlgr.blogspot.com.

 Julie Hoplamazian is the Associate Rector of Grace Church Brooklyn Heights (Episcopal).
 She is a native Philadelphian and a cultural Armenian, which means she can never choose between cheesesteak and shish kebab.
 In her spare time, Julie can be found at the piano, in the ballet studio, or on the couch soaking up a good story.
 She and her husband, Jeremy, live with their rescued Aussie mutt, Takouhi (“queen” in Armenian), who lives up to her name and rules the roost.

 Lesley Ratcliff serves as Associate Pastor for Children at Northminster Baptist Church in Jackson, Mississippi.
-Lesley Ratcliff spent several years in Exile, also known as Texas, while completing her Masters of Divinity at George W. Truett Theological Seminary before returning to her Mississippi roots.
+Lesley Ratcliff spent several years in Exile, also known as Texas, while completing her MDiv at George W. Truett Theological Seminary before returning to her Mississippi roots.
 Lesley and her husband Brock (Pastor and Mathematics Teacher) are the parents of two human children, Marlow and Mary Alden, and two four-legged children Sophie and Duke (both 60 lb. lap dogs).
 In her spare time, Lesley can be found working algebra problems for fun, reading children’s literature or pretending to be an interior designer.